-In addition to those vegetable, some of the cruciferous family (kale, broccoli, cauliflower, cabbage, mustard greens and brussels sprouts) when eaten raw can block thyroid function but is mostly deactivated by heat and cooking.
+In addition to those vegetables, some of the cruciferous family (kale, broccoli, cauliflower, cabbage, mustard greens, and brussels sprouts) when eaten raw can block thyroid function but is mostly deactivated by heat and cooking.
 I personally don’t have this problem but I have noticed bloating when eating these raw veggies.
 So I tend to cook most of my cruciferous vegetables.

 I always recommend listening to your body first before making any changes to your diet.

 If your curious about raw foods then I say, try it!
 When it comes to healthy eating its a process of trial and error.
 Sometimes things work and sometimes they don’t.
 Sometimes it works for a period of time and then your body needs something else.